 General Perspectives on Hoarding

-The following titles were written with laymen in mind and provide clear, non-medical explanations and descriptions of the obstacles and challenges associated with helping those who hoard as well as those with related decluttering difficulties.
-These resources will expand your knowledge base as a professional organizer, and you may find yourself suggesting these books to the loved ones of hoarders as recommended reading.
+The following titles were written with non-specialists in mind.
+In fact, they provide clear, non-medical explanations and descriptions of the obstacles and challenges associated with helping those who hoard and those with related decluttering difficulties.
+These resources will significantly expand your knowledge base as a professional organizer.
+In addition, you may find yourself suggesting these books to the loved ones of those with hoarding tendencies as recommended reading.

 Non-Fiction Books by Related Professionals